Edit Page

 It's best to avoid implementing numerous or complex policies in your app.
 Instead, when implementing features like granular, role-based permissions, rely on your actions to reject unwanted access.
 Your actions should also be responsible for any necessary personalization of the view locals and JSON response data you send in the response.

-For example, if you need to implement user-level or role-based permissions in your application, the most straightforward approach is to take care of the relevant checks at the top of your controller action-- either inline, or by calling out to a helper.
-Following this best practice will significantly enhance the maintainability of your code.
+For example, if you need to implement user-level or role-based permissions in your application, the most straightforward solution is to take care of the relevant checks at the top of your controller action—either inline or by calling out to a helper.
+Following this best practice will significantly improve the maintainability of your code.

-This file is declarative, meaning it describes what the permissions for your app should look like, not how they should work.
-This makes it easier for new developers to jump in and understand what's going on, plus it makes your app more flexible as your requirements inevitably change over time.
+This file is declarative, meaning it describes what the permissions for your app should look like rather than how they should work.
+This makes it easier for new developers to understand what's going on, and it makes your app more flexible as requirements inevitably change over time.

 The config/policies.js file is a dictionary whose properties and values differ depending on whether you are applying policies to controllers or standalone actions.